 iReceptor provides a technology platform that lowers the barrier to immune genetics researchers who need to federate large, distributed, immune genetics data repositories in order to answer complex questions about the immune response.
 The iReceptor Gateway is a scientific web platform which enables the exploration, analysis, and downloading of curated AIRR-seq across a number of international data repositories.

-iReceptor currently federates more than 300 Million Sequences from 666 Samples in 10 Research Labs accross 2 Remote Repositories with:
+iReceptor currently federates more than 1.1 Billion Sequences from 805 Samples in 18 Studies across 2 Remote Repositories with:

 Sign up for an iReceptor Gateway Account